Placeholder-Software/Dissonance/docs/Tutorials/Text-Chat.md

 ## Receive a text message

+Dissonance will only send you text messages if they are directly addressed to you or to a room which you are listening to.
+To listen to a room you can use a voice receipt trigger [voice receipt trigger](/Reference/Components/Voice-Receipt-Trigger), or directly use the Dissonance API from scripts to enter the room.

 ```
 // get the DissonanceComms script from the Dissonance game object
 var dissonance = GetComponent<DissonanceComms>();

+//If necessary, enter a room using the scripting API
+dissonance.Rooms.Join("Room Name");

 dissonance.Text.MessageRecieved += message => {

+	//This code will run every time you receive a text message

     var format = "[{0}] {1}: {2}";
     if (message.RecipientType == ChannelType.Player)
         format = "{1} whispers: {2}";